jeanwsr/mokit-doc-mdbook/src/chap_appdx.md

 ### Q8: GAMESS: semget errno=ENOSPC
 Errors like `semget errno=ENOSPC -- check system limit for sysv semaphores` found in the .gms file.
 Why?
 How to solve the problem?

-A8: Please search the error on this page FAQ of GAMESS.
+A8: Please search `ENOSPC` on [this FAQ](https://github.com/gms-bbg/faq) of GAMESS.

 ### Q9: GAMESS: floating point error (SIGFPE)